 Spaghetti alla chitarra — which translates to “guitar pasta” is a little-known Italian secret of the Abruzzo region.
 This particular area sees both tranquil coastlines and crashing mountains and is best known for its legendary handmade noodles, the most famous of which is this pasta which received its namesake from the guitar-like tool it’s made by a machine called a chitarra (which literally translates to guitar).

+When you’re booking those cheap flights and making that carb-fueled itinerary, be sure to add this southern Italian gem to the list!
 Located on the toe of Italy’s boot the region of Calabria features a lot of Arab and Albanian influences in their unique dishes.
 Perhaps the most famous of its offerings is the Calabrian lasagna — a take on a traditional meal that adds sliced ham and eggs to the deliciousness.

 Strangozzi ai Tartufo Neri